karlfloersch/optimism/docs/design/op-supervisor-v2.md

 Both of these services would of course be hooked up with an execution client (geth).

 Implementation plan
-- [x] Create `op-supervisor-v2` process that manages a single op-node subprocess and a single L2 geth (EL) process/datadir.
+- [x] Create `op-supervisor-v2` process that manages an embedded op-node and a single L2 geth (EL) process/datadir.
 - [x] Ingestion skeleton: poll op-node Rollup status for current heads and fetch corresponding L2 blocks/receipts (logging-only for now).
 - [ ] Persist into supervisor-v2 DBs reusing existing schemas (`events`, `fromda` local-safe, `fromda` cross-safe).
 - [x] Provide a minimal HTTP health/status endpoint with per-chain heads.
 - [x] Bring up as a standalone sysgo scenario; add `scripts/sysgo-smoke.sh` to send a tx with cast and confirm receipt.
-- [ ] Add a devstack preset and tests (pending) without affecting existing suites.
+- [x] Add a devstack preset and tests without affecting existing suites.

 Current status (M1):
-- `op-up` sysgo harness runs a single L2 with op-node and EL; `OP_UP_STOP_AFTER` controls runtime.
+- Managed mode implemented: supervisor embeds op-node and polls heads; CLI supports managed-only and reverse-proxies op-node RPC at `/opnode/` (default on).
-- `scripts/sysgo-smoke.sh` boots sysgo, parses the test key, sends a tx via cast, prints the receipt, and summarizes unsafe/safe head progress from logs.
+- Devstack: dedicated preset (no external CL).
+Supervisor v2 hydrates a typed CL frontend to the embedded op-node; smoke test passes and asserts L2 advancement.
-- Verified locally: sequencer sealed new blocks; unsafe advanced to 23; safe advanced to 14.
+- Sysgo: `scripts/sysgo-smoke.sh` passes (sequencing and receipt confirmed).

 ### 2. Introduce op-node rollbacks triggered by op-supervisor-v2